 And I understand that it’s kind of painful that you all of a sudden had a change in the number of years that you’ve had, but if you falsify it and the brand goes off this false number, and you pretend that you’re still at 20 million views and you’re not, and then they give you this brand deal and then you create all this content and it doesn’t get the results that they’re expecting of you at 20 million.

-So as you start to create content, as you start to see your YouTube analytics, your Facebook page insights up to date, start to show it where you can and don’t falsify it.
+As you start to create content, as you start to see your YouTube analytics, your Facebook page insights up to date, start to show it where you can and don’t falsify it.
 The other mistake that I see creators making their media kit is that they don’t actually talk about their, they don’t actually talk about how they bring value.

-So they’ll talk about their rap sheet, their history, every course that they’ve done, which is not valuable as I’ve mentioned, but they don’t actually talk about, you know, what topics they talk about.
+They’ll talk about their rap sheet, their history, every course that they’ve done, which is not valuable as I’ve mentioned, but they don’t actually talk about, you know, what topics they talk about.

 They don’t actually talk about their audience.
 They just talk about themselves.
 It’s kind of about you, but it’s more about you in terms of how you understand your audience, the people you reach and you know, the content that you put out.